eightyfour/canny/README.md

 Dom module manager.

-Canny helps you to organize you javascript in modules.
+Canny helps you to organize javascript in modules.
 Canny is just a quite simple helper to initialize your javascript modules directly with the dom.

 # documentation